Leica D-LUX Typ 109 vs Sony RX100 III

 Body comparison: Leica D-LUX Typ 109 vs Sony RX100 III

 The side-by-side display below illustrates the physical size and weight of the Leica D-LUX Typ 109 and the Sony RX100 III.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (24 percent) than the Leica D-LUX Typ 109.
 Moreover, the RX100 III is markedly lighter (28 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the RX100 III are weather-sealed.